MR RICHARD SCAWN

 Richard completed ten years of specialist training in ophthalmology in London, with four years at Moorfields Eye Hospital.
 He then held the Orbital and Oculofacial Plastic and Reconstructive Fellowship in California, USA where, alongside Prof. Don Kikkawa and Dr Bobby Korn, he learnt advanced techniques in reconstructive and cosmetic eyelid surgery.
 In 2012, Mr Scawn was awarded the Keeler Scholarship from the Royal College of Ophthalmologists, which was then followed by two prestigious fellowships in oculoplastic surgery at Chelsea and Westminster Hospital and Moorfields Eye Hospital.
-In 2016, Richard was appointed by Buckinghamshire NHS Trust to lead the oculoplastic service at Stoke Mandeville and Wycombe Hospitals; and in 2018, he was appointed by Chelsea & Westminster Hospital to lead their oculoplastic service.
+From 2016 to 2022, Richard led the oculoplastic service for Buckinghamshire NHS Trust at Stoke Mandeville and Wycombe Hospitals; and in 2018, Richard was appointed by Chelsea & Westminster Hospital to lead their oculoplastic service.

 Mr Scawn is active in oculoplastic research, regularly presents at international conferences, and is the published author of dozens of articles.
 He is a Fellow of Royal College of Ophthalmologists, a Member of British Oculoplastic Society, and a Member of the American Academy of Ophthalmology.
 Richard Scawn uses the latest, minimally invasive surgical techniques, and teaches future generations of ophthalmologists and oculoplastic surgeons in this highly advanced field in both the UK and the US.
 He comes highly recommended in Tatler Beauty & Cosmetic Surgery Guide 2020 for his: ‘Dextrous handiwork … his blepharoplasties are immaculate’.